Rosefae/webnovel-template/README.md

 * Title
 * Number

+It also optionally takes a mirror array (see below).

-The reading order of your chapters will be determined by the `Number` values.
+The reading order of your chapters will be determined by the `Number` values. i.e. chapter 1 should be given the number "1".

 The filename of each chapter can be arbitrary, as they will all output to `read/[number]/`.

 Prologues can be placed at the front by giving it a chapter number of 0.
 Any interlogues/interludes can be ordered correctly by giving its number a decimal value (e.g. 3.5 for an interlude between chapters 3 and 4).
+(Future versions will be adding a flag so you can hide the numbers and it won't look weird).

 ### Appendix